luckyjoy/tune_validate_decision_trees/README.md

 - [Build a Decision Tree with Python](#)
 - [Tune and Validate Decision Trees with Python](#)

 All the necessary information to complete this assignment is provided in this notebook.
-You'll implement all the required code here.

 ### Topics Covered:
 - Importing relevant libraries and modules